 Recognizing the limitations of Single Source Attribution, marketers and analysts have developed more sophisticated Multi-Touch Attribution Models.
 These models acknowledge that customers often engage with multiple touchpoints before deciding.

-There are several Multi-Touch Attribution Models, each with its approach to distributing credit.
+There are several Multi-Touch Attribution Models, each with its own approach to distributing credit.
 Here are some of the most common ones:

 1. Linear Attribution